 Estelle Oddo, 58, was found dead in her apartment on October 23, 1966.
-Mrs. Oddo lived on the first floor of an apartment building that was west of Miami Shores in unincorporated Dade County.
-An anonymous caller to the Dade Sheriff’s Office reported a burglary in progress.
+Mrs. Oddo lived on the first floor of an apartment building just west of Miami Shores in unincorporated Dade County.
+An anonymous caller to the Dade County Sheriff’s Office reported a burglary in progress.
 Responding deputies found Mrs. Oddo bound, gagged, and bruised from a scuffle.
 She had suffocated on the gagging.

 Items apparently stolen included personal jewelry and her late husband’s European firearm.
 The intruder had entered Mrs. Oddo’s apartment through the rear sliding glass door.

 On the day following the death of Mrs. Oddo, George DeFeis suffered a gunshot would to the hand.
 He said it was self inflicted.
-He refused to provide the firearm.
-Later, Shirley DeFeis Cacciatore showed detectives a pistol she brought from under the couch, a Beretta .32 auto.
-Was DeFeis shot in the hand as punishment for making a phone call?
+He refused to provide the firearm to the police.
+Later, Shirley Defeis Cacciatore showed detectives a pistol she brought out from under the couch, a Beretta .32 auto.
+Did Cacciatore shoot Defeis in the hand, as punishment for making a phone call?

 No one was ever arrested or prosecuted for the murder of Estelle Oddo.
-Same for the others… seems George DeFeis was involved at the core of all of these crimes.
-He was a member of the Santo Trafficante network, established by the volunteer investigation.
-When the killer of Sgt.
-Cloud in Tampa drove from that crime to Miami, he went to see George DeFeis.
-The top levels of law enforcement in Miami-Dade County ignored the connections then, and continue to do so today.
+Same for the others… seems George Defeis was involved at the core of all of these crimes.
+He was a member of the Santo Trafficante network, as firmly established by the volunteers’ investigation.

 These photos show where Mrs. Oddo lived, and where she was murdered; photos taken in 2013 as part of scene investigation done by the volunteer cold case team.
-The premises are intact as they were in 1966.
+The premises remain intact today, as they were in 1966.
 Late in 2019, having uncovered the truth about this crime and how it connects and related to others within our comprehensive investigation, we release this information.
 The overall effort continues.